 2) Add about 3 – 5 drops of the oil blend to your fingertips or palms.
 Rub your hands together and gently dab onto your face until the oil is absorbed.

 I hope you love this DIY facial moisturizer with essential oils as much as I do!
-If you’re like me and don’t want harmful chemicals on your skin or in your home, then join us in the FREE 10 Day Chemical Freedom Challenge here!
+If you’re like me and don’t want harmful chemicals on your skin or in your home, then try this DIY facial moisturizer and let me know what you think below!

 DIY Facial Moisturizer